nkeikon/tifviewer/README.md

 ```bash
 pip install viewtif
 ```
+> **Note:** On Linux, you may need python3-tk, libqt5gui5 or PySide6 dependencies.
+>
+>`viewtif` requires a graphical display environment.
+> It may not run properly on headless systems (e.g., HPC compute nodes or remote servers without X11 forwarding).

 If you want to enable shapefile overlays, install with optional dependencies:
 ```bash
 pip install "viewtif[geo]"
 ```
-Note for macOS(zsh) users:
+> **Note:** For macOS(zsh) users:
-Make sure to include the quotes, or zsh will interpret it as a pattern.
+> Make sure to include the quotes, or zsh will interpret it as a pattern.

 ## Quick Start
 ```bash